syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Image-Insertion.md

 {% endhighlight %}
 {% endtabs %}

-## Save Image as Base64 in HtmlText
+## Save Image as Base64 in the HtmlText

-The following code example shows how to insert an image as base64 and retrieve in HtmlText.
+The following code example shows how to insert an image as base64 and retrieve in the HtmlText.

 {% tabs %}